Skip to Main Content

 The timeline does differ for federal vs. private student loans, though.
 Here's what you can expect:

 • Direct PLUS Loans: Your loans enter into repayment as soon as the money has been fully disbursed.
-However, grad PLUS loan borrowers qualify for automatic deferment while in school or for six months after leaving school or dropping below half-time enrollment.
+However, grad PLUS loan borrowers qualify for automatic deferment while in school or for 6 months after leaving school or dropping below half-time enrollment.
 Parents with PLUS loans have the option to request this same deferment.

 Missing payments or starting repayment late can result in a damaged credit score, late fees, and eventually delinquency or default, which can have serious consequences.
 For default, these include loss of eligibility for additional aid, wage garnishment, and acceleration of your debt, which causes your entire unpaid balance to become due immediately.